backdrop-contrib/wayback_filter/README.md

 - Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

+## Issues

+Bugs and feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/wayback_filter/issues).

 ## Configuration

 The module allows you to configure how and when Wayback links should appear: